dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-12-homemade-delicious-pizza.md

 title: "Homemade Delicious Pizza "
-description: "With a little bit of planning you have (almost) restaurant style pizza at home for a fraction of the price.
+description: "With a little bit of planning you can have (almost) restaurant style pizza at home for a fraction of the price.
 It also makes a pretty good post-workout meal if you're careful."
 created: 2012-03-13 06:34:53
 tags:
   - recipes